Monday Blues: 5 Ways to Counter It

 1. Have Something to Look Forward to on Monday Nights

 What is it that keeps you going from Monday ’til Friday?
 Weekends!
-You’d probably be thinking about the weekend getaway with your buddies, daydreaming about the sea breeze and the golden sandy beaches that awaits your arrival; no doubt these thoughts would help make the time pass faster.
+You’d probably be thinking about the weekend getaway with your buddies, daydreaming about the sea breeze and the golden sandy beaches that await your arrival; no doubt these thoughts would help make the time pass faster.

 The same theory thus, should also apply to your Mondays.
 Plan something for after work so that you have something to look forward to.
 Monday is probably just the start of a hard week ahead, so you deserve an exciting event at the end of the day to motivate you while you work.